JuliaPOMDP/POMDPs.jl/README.md

 `AbstractDistribution` - Base type for a probability distribution

-- `rand(rng::AbstractRNG, sample, d::AbstractDistribution)` fill with random sample from distribution and return the sample
+- `rand(rng::AbstractRNG, d::AbstractDistribution, sample::Any)` fill with random sample from distribution and return the sample
 - `pdf(d::AbstractDistribution, x)` value of probability distribution function at x

 **XXX** There are functions missing from this list that are included in `src/distribution.jl`